Plan – 7 Mistakes to Avoid When Booking Flights

 Just because you saw a commercial, video or photos of what it looks like on the flight, doesn’t necessarily mean that is what you will get on your flight as airlines operate different aircraft and levels of service on different routes.

 - Research the aircraft that service the routes: When you fly business class between YVR – Vancouver and YYZ – Toronto, you can either end up in a nice lie flat-reverse herringbone seat or a recliner seat if the flight is on the A321.
 In addition, your flight in economy on the same route will be more comfortable on the A321 than the 770-300ER high-density.
+And sometimes you win the lottery when you end up in Qatar Airways Q Suites and the new Emirates First Class on the 777 due to last-minute aircraft changes.
 Before booking, have a look at which aircraft is operated and check-out SeatGuru or flight reviews for more information.

 - Assess Return on Investment (ROI): When faced between the choice of Lufthansa business class on the 747-400 and TAP Air Portugal’s A330-200 business class, we decided to book the TAP Air Portugal because not only were the tickets slightly cheaper, the change fees were also less, we will earn 200% Aeroplan miles, and the overall hard-product is better.
 Based on our itinerary, the flight from OPO – Porto to EWR – Newark is operated on an A330-200 (with plans to upgrade to the A330-NEO) with a 1-2-2/1-2-1 configuration.
 We were also able to select the 2 “throne” seats for maximum privacy on the flight; we will be seated in 3J and 5J.
 Only downside to the TAP flights?
 We have to connect through EWR – Newark Airport which is not as nice as FRA – Frankfurt Airport.